mehermadhu/4dof_scara/README.md

 ## OS installation
 Ubuntu server 20.04
 use Raspberry Pi Imager
-Edit OS customization then click yes to proceed further
+Edit OS customization to enter wifi credentials and user credentials then click yes to proceed further Power on Pi and wait for 5 mins.

 ## Dependencies